Updated: Sep 7

 Many thanks & Enjoy!

 Things On Edge Cricket ® Wi-Fi module allows developers to connect their electronic devices to smartphones or other internet services literally in minutes.
-What's more you can do it without dedicated programmers and writing a single line of code.
+What's more you can do it without programming and coding a single line of code.